arojunior/fetch-middleware/README.md

 }
 ```

-***Another Note***
-You have to pass the default methods to dispatch in case of success or failure, but the middleware will always return a Promise
+**Another Note:** You have to pass the default methods to dispatch in case of success or failure, but the middleware will always return a Promise.
 So if you need to do something after dispatch these methods, you are able to use:

 ```javascript